Sean Spicer Resigns as White House Press Secretary After Objecting To Scaramucci Hire

 Re: (Score:2)

 Perhaps he can recover some dignity...
-(Score:4, Insightful)
+(Score:3, Insightful)

 Now that he doesn't have to spin (which is a really, really generous way to put it since it was more like bald-faced lying) to cover the outburst of five minutes ago knowing he'll be undermined by the ill-considered revelation of five minutes hence.